Mitsos132005/Bash/README.md

 # Bash
-A repository with all my Bash programs and projects
+Here you'll find all my Bash programs and projects that I have done over the years